jparuchu-818/LaunchPadAI/README.md

 🚀 LaunchPad AI
 An AI-powered tool that takes your startup idea and instantly generates a complete business plan, pitch deck, and a functional, multi-page website prototype.
 Go from concept to clickable demo in seconds.

-(Note: You will need to add a screenshot of your app to your repository for the image to display.
-A good path would be /public/screenshot.png)

-✨ Live Demo
-Check out the live application here: https://launchpadai.vercel.app/

-(Replace the URL above with your actual Vercel deployment URL)

 📋 Features
 AI-Powered Content: Leverages a powerful language model to generate relevant and coherent business assets.